CycloneDX/cyclonedx-php-composer/README.md

 * to run `tools/composer run-script cs-fix` to have your changes aligned with our coding standards.
 * to run `tools/composer run-script test` and pass all tests.

-Rules:
-* This plugin/library must not have any requirements to other libraries, so that the real BoM is not modified where not needed.

 # License

 Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
 See the [LICENSE] file for the full license.